·

 When does the new law apply?

-Relaxing § 80 therefore widens issuance choice, while records discipline stays a discrete challenge.
+Relaxing Section 80 therefore widens issuance choice for purely residential buildings, while data and use discipline under Section 82 stay a discrete challenge.

 Who benefits — and what does not change

-Owners of detached homes and small multi-family houses (below five dwelling units) whose building application was filed before 1 November 1977 and who lack reliable WSchV77 proof stand to benefit most: the consumption certificate becomes legally selectable for the first time — but having it drawn up does not automatically become effortless.
+Owners of detached homes and small multi-family houses (below five dwelling units) whose building application was filed before 1 November 1977, who lack reliable WSchV77 proof and who use the building exclusively for residential purposes stand to benefit most: the consumption certificate becomes legally selectable for the first time — but having it drawn up does not automatically become effortless.

 With economical occupancy and an unretrofitted envelope, the consumption certificate often comes out cheaper on paper than the demand certificate.
 That may smooth sales and leases.
 Whether the route pays off still hinges on having consumption data, not solely on relaxing Section 80.